2023 Formula One World Championship: Post-season analysis

 McLaren had started the season poorly, as one of the slowest cars in the field, before an upgrade at the Austrian Grand Prix propelled them up the field.
 McLaren's team principal Andrea Stella was lauded by McLaren CEO Zak Brown as a "tremendous leader" in his first season directing the team, and Piastri won the FIA Rookie of the Year for a season which was described as "phenomenal".
 Aston Martin started the season as Red Bull's closest challenger amid a substantial improvement from 2022, with Alonso regularly on the podium in the opening third of the season.
 However, mid year car developments did not work as planned and the team's relative performance dropped substantially across the remainder of the season.
 Alpine's season was another one which was described as being disappointing, The team's season was described as being compromised by a mid season managerial change; the team did have ambitions of finishing fourth but ended up a "distant" sixth.

 Williams' season, in which they finished seventh in the constructors standings, was described as "promising" based on their improvement from 2022, when they finished tenth.
 Newly hired team principal James Vowles was praised for giving the team a sense of purpose which allowed their improvement.
 Albon was also praised for his performance across the season, and Sargeant criticised, with the latter only able to score one point to Albon's 27.

 AlphaTauri's eighth-place finish was another which was described as disappointing, with journalist Gary Anderson going so far as to describe it as "wasted".
 AlphaTauri started the season as one of the worst cars on the grid, but was able to improve, although they were hampered by inconsistency.
 The team went through four drivers throughout the year, de Vries underperformed and was replaced.
 Ricciardo and Lawson were both able to secure better and more consistently results for the team, but it was Tsunoda who was praised for his driving throughout the year.

-Sauber saw the biggest drop from 2022 to 2023, falling from sixth to ninth, in a season that was described as having few high points.
+Alfa Romeo saw the biggest drop from 2022 to 2023, falling from sixth to ninth, in a season that was described as having few high points.
 The car was poor and described as lacking focus and direction, and while they found some additional performance late on, it was only able to keep them from falling to last.
 Haas finished the season in last place.
 There was optimism in the early stages of the campaign after they scored in three of the opening five rounds, but poor race pace, which did not improve with upgrades, meant they were unable to capitalise on the strong qualifying performances the car was able to produce.

-During the 2023 season neither British driver nor British constructor won a championship race for the first time since the season.
+During the 2023 season neither a British driver nor a British constructor won a championship race for the first time since the season.